ederic-oytas/react-todo-app/README.md

 # React Todo App

 This project is a To-do list app created in the React framework.
-This project [follows the tutorial created by the YouTuber developedbyed](tutorial).
+This project roughly [follows the tutorial created by the YouTuber developedbyed](tutorial).

-See the next section to learn how to run the app.
+See the next section to learn how to install and run the app.

 ## Local Installation and Running